iliana-pap/RAAN-Case-Study/README.md

 ## Installation instructions

-For running the application locally, please run setup.sh
+For running the application locally, please run

+1. Clone the repository : \
+    _git clone git@github.com:iliana-pap/RAAN-Case-Study.git_
+3. _cd RAAN-Case-Study_
+4. Copy paste the data input file (raan_case_study interns.xlsx) into the directory
+5. Run _source Setup.sh_ for sourcing the script to run in the interactive session of the bash script

 Alternatively, you can execute the following steps :